 This information is later transmitted electronically to the kitchen, where it can be viewed by the chef and started immediately.

-Not only does this reduce the chances of the error, but it also helps to speed up the overall process. as a result, restaurateurs are starting to see the advantages of implementing such an online food ordering system in their businesses.
+Not only does this reduce the errors chances, but it also helps to speed up the overall process. as a result, restaurateurs are starting to see the advantages of implementing such an online food ordering system in their businesses.

 Some restaurateurs may worry about the cost of investing in new technology.
 However, when compared to the potential lost revenue from delays and mistakes, it is clear that investing in a good POS system can actually save money in the long run.